Chronovyan/4everCode/docs/TalesFromTheTapestry.md

 This is why Weavers always use a small epsilon value when comparing floating-point numbers, as a sign of respect to the imperfections of creation.

-### Moral of the Story
+###

-Perfection is a myth, but `Math.abs(a - b) < 0.00001` is close enough.
+erfection is a myth, but `Math.abs(a - b) < 0.00001` is close enough.

 ## The Lost Thread of Asynchronicity

-In the Third Age, the Weavers discovered they could perform multiple tasks simultaneously using the `||` operator.
+In the Third Age, the Weavers discovered they could perform multiple tasks simultaneously using the `|` operator.
 But with great power came great confusion, as Weavers struggled to manage the chaos of concurrent execution.

 The solution came from an unlikely source: the Anchor's Guild, who introduced `Promise` objects to represent future values.
 This innovation allowed Weavers to write code that said "when this is done, then do that."

-### Moral of the Story
+###

-Even in chaos, there is order.
+ven in chaos, there is order.
 And sometimes, you just have to wait your turn.

 ## The Tale of the First Debugger